Sam-ops09/Sustainable-Mobility-Tracker-Car-Metrics-Calculator/documentation.md

    - The home route, defined by the `home()` function, allows users to select a car make from a dropdown menu.
 The selected make is passed as `selected_company` to the 'index.html' template.

 6. **Prediction Route** (`/predict`):
    - The `predict()` function processes a POST request, extracts input features from a form, and makes predictions using the loaded machine learning models.
-The best model is selected based on the highest prediction and results are rendered on 'index.html'.
+The best model is selected based on the highest prediction, and results are rendered on 'index.html'.

 7. **Index Route** (`/index`):
    - Similar to the home route, it allows users to select a car make from a dropdown menu.
 The selected make is passed as `selected_company` to the 'index.html' template.